zerotier/ZeroTierOne/netconf-service/redis-schema.md

 ### zt1:network:\<nwid\>:~

 Each network has a network record indexed by its 64-bit network ID in lower-case hexadecimal.
+Unless otherwise indicated all integer values are in hexadecimal.

 - !R id :: must be \<nwid\>
 - !M name :: network's globally unique short name, which can contain only characters valid in an e-mail address.
 It's the job of the code that populates this DB to ensure that this is globally unique.